zktx-io/wormhole-kit-monorepo/packages/wormhole-kit-core/README.md

 ### WhCoreProvider Props

 - network: Mainnet, Testnet, and Devnet.
-- chains: Algorand, Aptos, EVMs, Solana,andSui.
+- chains: Algorand, Aptos, EVMs, and Sui.
 - config: If needed, you can customize the default configuration to, for example, support a different RPC endpoint. [link](https://docs.wormhole.com/wormhole/reference/sdk-docs#usage)